edithturn/CKAD-training/02-Pod/Readme.md

 kubectl get pods --namespace=dev kubectl get po -n dev

-# More details about all the Pods
+# More details about all the Pods | Get the Ip address of the pod
 kubectl get pods -o wide
 kubectl get po nginx -o wide